 Coleman controls this case and holds that no authority existed under the surrogacy statute.
-Ms. McFarlan's granddaughter simply was not her surrogate under the statute.
+Mr. Davis's wife simply was not his surrogate under the statute.
 It is true that these parties have not stipulated to capacity, however no such stipulation is necessary for Plaintiff to prevail.
 The statute itself holds that "an individual is presumed to have capacity to make a health-care decision, to give or revoke an advance health-care directive, and to designate or disqualify a surrogate."
 Miss.
 Code Ann. § 41-41-223(2).
-A person may only be determined to be incapacitated by her physician.
+A person may only be determined to be incapacitated by his or her physician.
 Miss.
-Code Ann. § 41-41-211(1).
+Code\Ann. § 41-41-211(1).
 Absent such a determination by her physician, capacity is assumed and the statute does not apply.
 Coleman tells us this much.
 The "if" so prevalent in Justice Diaz's opinion predominates here as well.
+Defendants have made statements regarding Mr. Davis' capacity.
+However, no medical records or determination by Mr. Davis' physician is included in the record.
+Thus, Defendants' have failed to meet their burden and the Circuit Court of Forrest County was correct in denying arbitration.

 Moreover, other elements of the statute have not been met on this evidentiary record.
 Section 41-41-215 of the Mississippi Code holds that "before implementing a health-care decision made for a patient, a supervising health-care provider, if possible, shall promptly communicate to the patient the decision made and the identity of the person making the decision."
-This record does not indicate that the decision to choose arbitration was ever made to Ms. McFarlan or that her granddaughter had made it for her.
+This record does not indicate that the decision to choose arbitration was ever made to Mr. Davis or that Mrs. Davis had made it for him.
 Just like the capacity determination, this step is a necessary prerequisite under the statute Defendants rely on and it has not been met.